 Co-authored by Sam Derboo

-Despite a quite limited range of actions, Final Fight is simple only in concept – other than most recent games, it doesn’t take you by the hand to the finish line.
+Despite a quite limited range of actions compared to Double Dragon, Final Fight is simple only in concept.
 It wants you to lose, it wants to humiliate you, and it wants your money.
 Up to eight enemies crowd up the screen and gang up on you at once, regardless if you’re playing alone or with a friend, and once someone hits you, you’re trapped in stunlock until you’re smashed to the ground.
-If you got the bad lock of landing inmidst a group of enemies, the life-depleting special attack is pretty much the only chance to get out of that mess.
-The later bosses get increasingly unfair; difficulty is achieved by exaggerated invulnerable times and moves that drain more than half your health in a single hit, while only perfect split-second timing can counter most of their attacks.
+If you get swarmed by a group of enemies, the life-depleting special attack is pretty much the only chance to get out of that mess.
+The later bosses get increasingly unfair; difficulty is achieved by exaggerated invulnerability times and moves that drain more than half your health in a single hit, while only perfect split-second timing can counter most of their attacks.
 The only way to stay alive more than a couple of seconds is to exploit every single flaw in the AI.
-You’ll find yourself spending minutes jumpkicking back and forth two Andores on either side, just because that’s the safest, slow way of taking them out.
+You’ll find yourself spending minutes jumpkicking back and forth some of the strongest foes, just because that’s the safest, slow way of taking them out.

-It’s also very skimpy on lives – one credit only gets you two with default dip switch settings, and they go away fast.
+It’s also very skimpy on lives – one credit only gets you two lives with default dip switch settings, and you’ll run through them fast.
 Only if you’re lucky, the machine operator was kind enough to enable regular extra lives for score.
 At least when dying the game cuts you a little slack, as all enemies are knocked to the floor immediately.
 In order to suck more quarters out of the player, the continue screen has the character tied up to a piece of dynamite about to explode.
 To save his digital life, players had to plunk more change in the machine.
 It’s an interesting way to elicit pity in a gamer, though it’s not nearly as nasty as the buzzsaw from the arcade version of Ninja Gaiden.
-All of the home ports have been compromised in various minor ways, so the arcade original this is still the purest experience, but best consumed in emulation (or your very own arcade board), where you at least get control over the optional settings.
+While the home ports are compromised in various ways, they also have much lower difficulty levels, so they might actually be more approachable despite their compromises.

-Far and away the most amusing part of Final Fight is the bonus round where you smash some poor sap’s car – a nifty feature that made a return in the Street Fighter 2 games.
+One of the most amusing parts of Final Fight is the bonus round where you smash some poor sap’s car – a nifty feature that made a return in the Street Fighter II games.
 Once you finish demolishing it, some random bad guy runs out and screams, in a goofily digitized voice, “Oh My God!”.
-The second bonus stage, a factory hall of window panes to destroy, is not quite as fun.
+The second bonus stage, a factory hall of window panes to destroy, is not quite as fun nor as iconic.
+There’s also a trick dubbed “alchemy” by Japanese fans, where you can get high scoring items to appear from destroyed items if you move the joystick immediately after they break.

 It’s hard to say what the biggest problem is, but one that takes the cake is that only Cody and Haggar are playable, completely cutting out Guy.
 Capcom took this to heart and actually released a version called Final Fight Guy, which aside from minor tweaks was mostly the same – except Guy took the place of Cody.
 It was released in America only through Blockbuster outlets.
 That’s not even the beginning of the issues.
 Two player mode is gone entirely, eliminating one of the biggest draws of the game.
 The fourth stage, the factory level where you fight Rolento, is gone entirely.
 Little things, like the transitions between screens (like your character bashing down a door or being captured by Andore and tossed into the ring) were deleted, too.
 Animation frames were removed quite liberally as well, making the game feel a bit less smooth.
 The SNES Final Fight was one of the first games for the system and perhaps Capcom couldn’t fit all it wanted to with limited technology and time, but it’s still incredibly slipshod compared to the ports that came after it.